pompom454/tea/docs/core/markup.md

 **************************************************************************** -->
 ## Horizontal Rule {#markup-horizontal-rule}

-A set of four hyphen/minus characters (`-`) that begins a line defines the horizontal rule markup.
+A set of three, or more, hyphen-minus (`-`) or asterisk (`*`) characters that begin a line, and are the only things on the line, defines the horizontal rule markup.

 <table>
 <thead>